epfl-cs358/2024fa-foosbot/README.md

 If you're having trouble, check with your package manager whether it accepts pip installs.

 #### Starting camera vision
+Note that you have to close all Serial monitors in the ArduinoIDE since it prevents the computer vision from opening the port.
+You can open it again when the computer vision is running.
+2. Plug in the Logitech webcam,
 1. Plug in the Arduino UNO,
-2. Plug in the Logitech webcam,
 3. Navigate to folder ` Software/Camera/cv/python-webcam `,
 4. Run ` ./main.py `.